Located in southeastern France, the French Alps are the perfect destination for keen road cyclists looking for a challenge.

 Haute Route offers 3- and 7-day cycling events across the world.
 Aimed at amateur road cyclists, Haute Route events are organised to deliver the experience of a professional road race.

-The Alps 2020 sportive is the flagship event of the Haute Route cycling series.
+The Alps 2023 sportive is the flagship event of the Haute Route cycling series.
 The route features famous Tour de France climbs including six cols that top out at over 2,000 metres above sea level.
-The event starts in the heart of the French Alps in Megève and finishes in Nice on the Cote d’Azur.
+The event starts in Megève and finishes in Nice – a reversal of the 2022 route.

 3. Point-to-point cycling across the Alps

-A point-to-point tour is a great way to spend your French Alps cycling holiday, as it allows you to cover a lot of ground and experience a range of destinations within the Alps.
+A point-to-point tour is a great way to spend your French Alps cycling holiday, as it allows you to cover a lot of ground and experience a range of destinations while cycling the French Alps.

 Trek Travel is a large US-based company offering all kinds of cycling holidays in iconic destinations across the globe.

 Their ‘Tour Cycling Vacation’ follows the most famous climbs of the Tour de France on a 9-day adventure through the French Alps and Pyrenees.
-This french bike tour starts in Lourdes, close to the border with Spain, and finishes with a climb up Alpe d’Huez.
+The French Alps cycling tours start in Lourdes, close to the border with Spain, and finishes with a climb up Alpe d’Huez.
 Along the route you’ll experience famous climbs such as Mont Ventoux, the Col du Lautaret and the scenic Col de Suzette loop.

 DuVine is an award-winning international cycling and adventure company with a focus on the local history, culture and gastronomy of destinations across the world.

 The ‘Alps Journey Bike Tour’ promises an epic week of adventure as you ride through the heart of the French Alps from Geneva to Nice.
-You’ll conquer the toughest climbs in the region including Alpe d’Huez, Col du Galibier, Col de la Bonette and Col d’Izoard.
+You’ll conquer the toughest climbs in the region on this tour of the Alps, including Alpe d’Huez, Col du Galibier, Col de la Bonette and Col d’Izoard.
 Along the way, sampling Alpine fare such as fondues, raclette cheese and fresh Alpine lake fish, as well as local drinks like Pinot Noir from Savoie and French craft beers.

 We’d love to know what you think of our selection.
 Have you travelled with any of these operators?
 What was your experience?
 Let us know in the comments below!